ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

         +--rw mfg-date?               yang:date-and-time
         +--rw uri*                    inet:uri
 ~~~~
+{: #fig-comp-tree title="Components Subtree"}

-For state data like admin-state, oper-state and so on, we consider they are related to device hardware management and not network inventory.
-Therefore, they are outside of scope of this document.
-Same for the sensor-data, they should be defined in some other performance monitoring data models instead of inventory data model.
+For state data like "admin-state", "oper-state", and so on, this document considers that they are related to device hardware management, not network inventory.
+Therefore, they are outside of the scope of this document.
+Same for the sensor-data, they should be defined in some other performance monitoring data models instead of the inventory data model.

 ### Hardware Components

 Based on TMF classification in {{TMF_SD2-20}}, hardware components can be divided into two groups, holder group and equipment group.
 The holder group contains rack, chassis, slot, sub-slot while the equipment group contains network-element, board and port.

-The relationship between typical inventory objects in a physical network element can be described by {{fig-hw-inventory-object-relationship}} below:
+{{fig-hw-inventory-object-relationship}} describes the relationship between typical inventory objects in a physical network element.

 ~~~~ ascii-art
                             +-----------------+